 Where to Find Mica in Maine

 6 mapped mica rockhounding spots in Maine, across 4 counties.
+Most of the mapped spots sit in Oxford County, Androscoggin County, and Franklin County.
 Mica is reported at multiple rockhounding spots across the United States.
-Maine pegmatite country produces some of the best tourmaline, beryl, and aquamarine in the country.
+Maine pegmatite country is known for tourmaline, beryl, aquamarine, apatite, and smoky quartz.

 Map of 6 mica rockhounding spots in Maine